Here are the latest updates on Section 1071 implementation and broader Consumer Protection Bureau (CFPB) oversight.

 Table of Contents

-- Coverage Threshold Increase: The origination threshold would increase from 100 to 1,000 covered credit transactions over two consecutive years.
-Farm Credit System lenders would be completely exempt from the rule.
+- Coverage Threshold Confirmed: The origination threshold is 1,000 covered credit transactions over two consecutive years.
+The CFPB estimates 172–181 depository institutions will be subject to the final rule.

-- Narrower Transaction Scope: The rule would exclude merchant cash advances, agricultural lending, and loans of $1,000 or less from covered transactions.
-The definition of a small business would change from $5 million to $1 million in gross annual revenue.
+- Narrower Transaction Scope: The rule excludes merchant cash advances, agricultural lending, and loans of $1,000 or less from covered transactions.
+The definition of a small business is $1 million in gross annual revenue.

-- Streamlined Data Collection: The CFPB proposed removing five discretionary data points: application method, application recipient, denial reasons, pricing information, and number of workers.
+- Streamlined Data Collection: The CFPB removed five discretionary data points included in the original rule: application method, application recipient, denial reasons, pricing information, and number of workers.

 - Modified Demographics: Demographic collection changes include removing LGBTQI+-owned business status and implementing a binary male/female sex model per Executive Order 14168.
-The CFPB is also considering limiting ethnicity and race collection to aggregate categories only.
+The CFPB also limited ethnicity and race collection to aggregate categories only.

-- Unified Compliance Date: The compliance structure simplifies to a single date of January 1, 2028, for all covered institutions, eliminating the previous tiered approach with dates in 2026 and 2027.
+- Unified Compliance Date: The compliance structure simplifies to a single date of January 1, 2028, for all covered institutions, eliminating the previous tiered approach.

 Summary Changes